Rewilding Raves

 Tip #2: Be less tidy

+Challenge your perception of ‘weeds’, including plants like Clovers, Daisies and Dandelions.
 Invertebrates such as Stag Beetles and Ladybirds require biodiverse, messy gardens and habitat piles as well as places to shelter and hide.
-If you’re lucky, you might even attract a Common Lizard too.
+If you’re lucky, you might even attract a Common Lizard.
+Butterflies love them too!

 Visit the National Trust website for nine ways to build a wildlife-friendly garden.